 - Actually, for how long do you want the shutter to remain open.

 You can judge the waterfall speed and available lighting conditions & then you can try shooting the long exposure waterfall shots.

 2. Shot & Look Back into the Camera

-The best way to go is to shot at different shutter speeds.
-Then choose the optimal shutter speed on which the image looks the way you wanted it should look & then experimenting around that Shutter speed.
+The best way to go is to shoot at different shutter speeds.
+Then choose the optimal shutter speed on which the image looks the way you want it should look & then experiment around that Shutter speed.

 3. Shot with different Angles and Focal Lengths

 Shooting with different angles & focal lengths will give your image a viewpoint that you can experiment around.
 Zoom-in and close-ups would also work if you had something in mind that you wanted to convey from this point of view.